 Some of the projects are relatively near-term, while many others appear to have no discernible product target.
 Driverless cars, which use intelligent driving systems, may be on the near-term track, as Google is reportedly investigating the possibility of manufacturing such vehicles in the U.S., or licensing the technology.

 In some cases, of course, a key question is whether the product or research is a solution in search of a problem.
-In the case of driverless cars, Google has said that the technology could address traffic accidents, many of which are caused by driver error or fatigue.
+In the case of driverless cars, Google has said that the technology could address accidents, many of which are caused by driver error or fatigue.

 Wired Coffee Pots